KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 ### C.1 · Timestamp integrity ruling

-Platform-side timestamps — displayed, exported, or server-side — attest primarily against user-scale manipulation.
+Platform-side timestamps — displayed, exported, or server-side — attest primarily against account-holder-scale manipulation.

-They do not attest absolutely against infrastructure-privileged alteration, database-level rewriting, platform-side fabrication, privileged operator access, or agentic reconstruction.
+They do not attest absolutely against infrastructure-privileged alteration, database-stratum rewriting, platform-side fabrication, privileged operator access, or agentic reconstruction.

-A normal user cannot ordinarily backdate a platform record.
+An ordinary account holder cannot ordinarily backdate a platform record.
 An infrastructure-privileged actor can alter the record the platform holds.
 Advanced AI lowers the labor cost of doing so consistently, at scale, and with surrounding narrative coherence.

 Therefore, no single platform timestamp is treated as metaphysically unforgeable or historically absolute.